warehouse-web/warehouse/content/shop/2023-06-08-issue-2-booklook-shirt.md

   - image: /img/06_booklook-issue-2_no-crochet.jpg
     type: images
   - body: >-
+      Booklook is a research project initiated by Anouk Beckers that fuses the fashion magazine with the garment, resulting in a series of wearable fashion magazines.
+Each issue can be unfolded into another type of wearable item and carries stories about the role of garments in lives, cultures and practices from various artists, designers, writers, thinkers.

       Booklook Shirt carries the essay _Fragments of DIY stories_, about do-it-yourself practices in fashion, by researcher Alessandra Varisco.